 How many of you have complained that you feel your lips or mouth tingling after eating some fruits or vegetables?

-If you also suffer from Hayfever, we are talking about Oral Allergy Syndrome, also known as Pollen Food Syndrome.
+If you also suffer from Hay fever, we are talking about Oral Allergy Syndrome, of which Pollen Food Syndrome is a part.

 𝗪𝐡𝐚𝐭 𝐢𝐬 𝐢𝐭 𝐭𝐡𝐞𝐧?

 This is an allergic reaction, with swelling and itchiness, affecting the mouth, lips, tongue, and throat only.

 It is not common to cause swelling of the throat.

 Even less common to cause anaphylaxis.

 Usually, the symptoms are seen within a few minutes of eating certain fruits and vegetables, mainly when they are raw.

 Some proteins in foods are similar to some of the proteins found in certain pollens, so a cross-reaction might occur.
 That is also why it is called Pollen Food Syndrome.

 For a child to suffer from hayfever, they usually need to be exposed to 2 pollen seasons.

 For Pollen Food Syndrome to develop, they need to be exposed to the food causing the reaction, many times.